FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Second development, we did enter into a new major oil outsourcing contract with a Gazprom subsidiary in Russia.
 So, we'll provide full fuel card outsourcing services, much like we do for BP, Shell and Speedway.
 It represents about a $10 million revenue addition next year for us.
 And our hope is that it may further credential our capabilities with Gazprom or LUKOIL or Rosneft in Russia, maybe leading to more work with them over time.

 Third development, we did close Cambridge in August, the international FX payments company.
 We're now well into our transformation initiatives with them.
-Just a couple things that I call out.
+Just a couple things that I'd call out.
 So Cambridge, historically, has focused on pretty small accounts.
 About 10,000 of their 13,000 clients are quite small, have low rates and pretty high service requirements.
 So, we're going to move away from these kind of super small accounts to more mid-sized or mid-market accounts that have a much more attractive profit pool.
 We're also going to refocus the sales efforts away from these small accounts and we're going to put way more sales emphasis on the U.S. geography versus the Canada geography.
 So, a little bit of a refocusing for Cambridge.

 Last thing going on, we are continuing to try to innovate and refine and test some new, new things in the company.
 So, just a couple of examples.
 At STP, we're continuing to work on this pilot we call Fuel First.
 The idea there is to have a fueling-only program in Brazil, that Shell stations in Brazil, that would use STP's free flow RFID technology to speed drivers basically through the fuel refueling process without ever getting out of their car.
 And so, the idea is to move from not only highway or toll drivers only, but to be able to target now kind of city or suburban drivers who don't go on the highway.